Backend-Driven UIs. Simpler, Faster, Smarter.

 Focus | UI components | Full application structure |

-Architecture | Stateful | Stateless (ideal for microservices) |
+Architecture | Stateful | Stateless (ideal for microservices and serverless) |

 Microfrontend support | Indirect | First-class citizen |

-Multi-language roadmap | Java only | Java, C#, Go (planned) |
+Multi-language support | Java only | Java, C#, Python (planned) |

 Frontend flexibility | Coupled | Fully decoupled and swappable |